 A crack in a cylinder head will do the same thing.
 This can cause the engine to burn coolant, not contaminate the oil, cause excessive pressure in the cooling system and fill the overflow jug too high.
 The first thing I would do is remove all the spark plugs and look for signs of burning antifreeze.
 If it is the newer coolant you would see orange or yellow deposits.
 If it is an older car with the green coolant then you would see green deposits on the spark plugs.
 You may even find a spark plug electrode that is completely burned off.

 Next you would need to do a cooling system pressure test.
 This will show any external leaks and if a blown head gasket or cracks of a cylinder head is the problem it may fill up that cylinder with coolant because the engine is not running and the pressure will push coolant into the cylinder.
+If this is allowed to continue, major engine damage will occur.

 More Auto Repair Answers, Questions And Help